(1) This Procedure was approved by the Vice-Chancellor on 12 November 2012 and incorporates all amendments to 27 October 2014.

 (5) Refer to the Student Complaints Resolution Policy.

 (6) This Procedure provides two avenues for students to resolve their concerns or complaints within the University:

 (7) At any stage, and in any meeting relevant to the resolution of a complaint or concern, the student has the right to a support person other than a legal practitioner or a person who is undergoing legal training.
 The support person may include a Designated Complaints Contact, Harassment and Discrimination Contact Officer, student representative or Deakin University Student Association (DUSA) advocate, family member or friend.
 The support person cannot advocate for either party.

 (8) Allegations of discrimination, sexual harassment, bullying or victimisation should in the first instance be discussed with a Harassment and Discrimination Contact Officer or with the relevant Head of School or area manager, who will:

-(9) The Harassment and Discrimination Contact Officer or relevant Head of School or area manager will refer any serious matters to the Student Complaints Manager.
+(9) The Harassment and Discrimination Contact Officer or relevant Head of School or area manager will refer any serious matters to the Manager, Student Complaints and Appeals.

 (10) Where possible, a student who has a concern about a matter covered by this Procedure should in the first instance raise it directly with the person/s or area whose action or decision has led to the concern and attempt to reach a satisfactory resolution.